In and out of equilibrium quantum metrology with mean-field quantum criticality: Summary

 \section{Summary}

 We investigate how collective quantum mean field systems may be useful for metrological protocols by using equilibrium and out of equilibrium states.
-The SQS is used as a toy-model, a simple system which possesses a quantum phase transition between two phases, the ordered and disordered ones.
+The SQS, a simple system which possesses a quantum phase transition between an ordered and a disordered phase, is used as a toy-model.
 We focus on the estimation of the parameter driving the phase transition, the quantum parameter $g$.
 As a figure of merit for the quantum metrological protocol, we use the Fisher information and quantum Fisher information, the latter being an upper bound for the first.
 As a result, the quantum Fisher information is associated with the largest possible precision in the metrological protocol with quantum systems.

 For equilibrium states, we find that the quantum Fisher information diverges at the critical point ($g=4$), meaning that one can obtain arbitrarily large precision as $g\rightarrow g_c = 4$.
 This also happens in the classical limit $g\rightarrow 0$, and therefore the estimation of small values of $g$ can be done with increasingly large precision as $g$ decreases.
 We also evaluate the Fisher information for different photon count measurements, corresponding to different values of $\Omega$.
 We found some dependence on $\Omega$ for a certain interval of $g$.
-Interestingly enough, different sets of projectors (different values of $\Omega$) lead to the same precision in the estimation of $g$ as it gets arbitrary close to the critical point ($g_c=4$).
+Interestingly enough, different sets of projectors (different values of $\Omega$) lead to the same precision in the estimation of $g$ as it gets arbitrarily close to the critical point ($g_c=4$).

-We evaluate the quantum Fisher information for the dissipative case as well, i.e. for an example of out of equilibrium state.
-Arbitrarily large precisions are now observed at the two phase transition points.
-We studied it for different dissipative rates.
-By increasing $\gamma$, the shape of the quantum Fisher information for equilibrium states is narrowed.
-As a result, we see that dissipation may help the estimation of values of the quantum parameter $g$ in the ordered phase, when compared to the case of thermal equilibrium.